 Purpose

-Member the other members of MCCC have agreed to a cooperative mechanism, enabling them to jointly exercise powers common to each participating member to:
+Member and the other members of MnCCC have agreed to a cooperative mechanism, enabling them to jointly exercise powers common to each participating member to:

-Develop, maintain and enhance proprietary software programs and related information systems and services of interest to MCCC members and licensees, that can be registered and owned by MCCC, and which may also be offered to third parties for commercialization by license or other agreement outside of Minnesota;
+Develop, maintain and enhance proprietary software programs and related information systems and services of interest to MnCCC members and licensees, that can be registered and owned by MnCCC, and which may also be offered to third parties for commercialization by license or other agreement outside of Minnesota;

-Acquire or license third party software programs and related information systems and services of interest to MCCC members;
+Acquire or license third party software programs and related information systems and services of interest to MnCCC members;

-Provide for post-installation training, maintenance, support, enhancement and related managed professional services for MCCC software programs and related information systems;
+Provide for post-installation training, maintenance, support, enhancement, and related managed professional services for MnCCC software programs and related information systems;

-Pursue government and related technology grants and related opportunities to acquire or improve software programs and information systems of interest to MCCC members and eligible licensees;
+Pursue government and related technology grants and related opportunities to acquire or improve software programs and information systems of interest to MnCCC members and eligible licensees;

-Assess, collect, hold and disburse dues, contract payments and other member contributions authorized by the Board;
+Assess, collect, hold, and disburse dues, contract payments and other member contributions authorized by the Board;

-Employ a full time Executive Director to administer MCCC operations and directive of the Board, and such other employees as may be necessary or desirable to administer MCCC operations;
+Employ a full-time Executive Director to administer MnCCC operations and directive of the Board, and such other employees as may be necessary or desirable to administer MnCCC operations;

-Rent, purchase or otherwise acquire and hold property and other assets necessary or reasonable desirable for the successful operation of the MCCC;
+Rent, purchase, or otherwise acquire and hold property and other assets necessary or reasonable desirable for the successful operation of MnCCC;

-Organize and conduct annual regional and MCCC conferences, User Group training sessions, workshops and other meetings of members and licensees; and
+Organize and conduct annual regional and MnCCC conferences, User Group training sessions, workshops, and other meetings of members and licensees; and

-Establish and maintain a listing of such minimum acceptable contract terms to be included in any software license or managed services agreement, including such minimum required liability insurance obligations for all such licensors or service providers that meet or exceed the minimum standards as recommended from time to time by the Minnesota Counties Intergovernmental Trust (MCIT), or of any other primary insurer of MCCC.
+Establish and maintain a listing of such minimum acceptable contract terms to be included in any software license or managed services agreement, including such minimum required liability insurance obligations for all such licensors or service providers that meet or exceed the minimum standards as recommended by Minnesota Counties Intergovernmental Trust (MCIT), or of any other primary insurer of MnCCC.

 Engage in such other similar or related services and programs as determined by the Board as are incident to and proper or reasonable to carry out the foregoing.

-It is further the intent of the members to establish procedures whereby additional qualifying members may be added to Agreement, and to establish a mechanism whereby additional and/or alternative programs and services may be developed for the benefit of MCCC members and eligible software licensees.
+It is further the intent of the members to establish procedures whereby additional qualifying members may be added to Agreement, and to establish a mechanism whereby additional and/or alternative programs and services may be developed for the benefit of MnCCC members and eligible software licensees.

 Article II